christopher-chandler/cli_browser/README.md

 # browser
- A simple java script for opening a website
+ A simple  script for opening a browser